Old School Box Set

 On reflection, this is probably the jewel in the Old School Box Set crown.
 What we have here is an excellent quality recording of a band at the height of their powers in 1971.
 The sound quality is remarkably crisp on noth formats and several of these tracks will be making their way onto my beloved live iPod playlist in place of other examples from previous releases.

-This is a nice reproduction of the original single (which is almost impossible to find) and is therefore a very worthy addition to the set.
+This is a nice reproduction of the 1967 7" single by The Nazz (which is almost impossible to find) and is therefore a very worthy addition to the set.

 Contained within the folder, we have a great reproduction of the Killer Tour programme of 1971 (complete with printed copy of the Nobody Like Me flexi disc).
 Also included is a replica ticket stub from The Alice Cooper Show at Wembley Arena in 1972 (just £1 entry!), a copy of the setlist and 5 pieces of Alice Cooper Group era artwork on A4 card.